tcliff111/Flicks-Movie-Info/README.md

 # Project 1 - Flicks

 Flicks is a movies app made using data from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
-It is still under development and this README is only reflective of the current state of the product.

 Time spent: 4 hours spent in total